nikitasilaparasetty/10-Minute-Programs-for-Python-Beginners/README.md

 PROJECT - 3

 This is a Python Program that will help you understand the basics of Sentiment Analysis.
 It is very simple, and requires only one main library.
 Through this Program, we can determine whether a statement is a positive one, or a negative one.

+PROJECT - 4

+This is a Python Program in which you solve a Mathematical Problem related to Distance.From our high school math, we know that, s=ut+(1/2)at*2, where, s = Distance u = Initial Velocity (Unit: m/s) a = Acceleration (Unit: m/s^2) t = Time (Unit: Second)
+So, we input 'u', 'a', and 't' from a user, to find 's'.

+PROJECT - 5 (a)

+This is a Python Program that converts Speech to Text.
+It records audio, then turns it into text form and displays it for the user to read.
+It works in languages other than English as well.

+PROJECT - 5 (b)

+This is Python Program that converts Text to Speech.
+It inputs text from a user, then converts it into audio and plays it.